Eloy Jiménez Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the fifth-ranked team ERA across all MLB pitching staffs (3.78).
+- The Rangers have the sixth-ranked team ERA across all MLB pitching staffs (3.83).

-- Rangers pitchers combine to surrender 73 home runs (one per game), the sixth-fewest in the league.
+- The Rangers surrender the sixth-fewest home runs in baseball (75 total, one per game).

-- Eovaldi (9-3 with a 2.59 ERA and 92 strikeouts in 93 2/3 innings pitched) goes for his 10th victory when he makes the start for the Rangers, his 15th of the season.

-- The righty's last time out came on Friday against the Los Angeles Angels, when he tossed seven innings, surrendering three earned runs while giving up five hits.
+- The lefty last appeared on Saturday against the Toronto Blue Jays, when he went six innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.